tus/tus-resumable-upload-protocol/protocol.md

 #### PATCH

 Servers MUST accept `PATCH` requests against any tus resource and apply the bytes contained in the message at the given `Offset`.
+All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.

 The `Offset` value SHOULD be equal, but MAY also be smaller than the current offset of the resource, and servers MUST handle `PATCH` operations containing